ZhuRuoLing/takeneko-carpet-addition/README.md

 Bypass order check of chat messages
 This rule can solve the problem of getting kicked while pasting a litematica into world.
 This rule only appears on Minecraft >= 1.19
+Add jvm arguments `-DdoNotBypassMessageOrderCheck=true` can invalidate this rule and solve some mixin issue

 - Type: `Boolean`